 Lancashire was at the heart of the Industrial Revolution, its tradition of spinning and weaving and natural resources establishing it as a world centre for the production of cloth.
 Today, you can visit the Queen Street Mill Textile Museum, the steam-powered weaving mill built in the 1890s, as well as the Helmshore Mills Textile Museum.

 John Ruskin (1819-1900) was a leading social thinker, environmentalist, artist, philanthropist, botanist and architectural historian, and lived at Coniston in the Lake District in the latter part of his life.
-The Whitehouse Collection, including books, manuscripts and artworks relating to Ruskin, can be visited at the Ruskin Library and University Museum at Lancaster University, and you can also visit Brantwood, his home in Coniston.
+The Whitehouse Collection, including books, manuscripts and artworks relating to Ruskin, can be visited at The Ruskin at Lancaster University, and you can also visit Brantwood, his home in Coniston.